Airship Glossary

 See Surveys and Stories.

-A Subscription list is an audience list of users who are opted in to messaging about a specific topic.
-Users can manage their opt-in status per list using a Preference Center.
+A subscription list is an audience list users opt in to for a specific messaging topic.
+Users can manage their opt-in status using a Preference Center.

 See Subscription lists.

-A survey is a question-and-answer experience used to collect and aggregate feedback or generate a net promoter score.
-The Survey composer was deprecated September 9, 2024.
-All Survey composer functionality is available in Scenes.
+A survey is a question-and-answer experience used to collect user feedback or generate a net promoter score.
+Create surveys by adding Question or NPS elements to a Scene.

 T